jbatalha1/restws_personal/README.txt

 first one, RestWS will also generate prev and next links.
 For xml they can be found in the tags <link /> in the first hierarchy.

+Sometimes it might be helpful to retrieve only the references to resources of a query.
+You can tell RestWS to output them by setting the meta control full to 0, by default it will be 1 and output the whole resources.

+/node.json?full=0

 If one of your resource properties collides with one of RestWS meta control keywords, you have prefix it with property_, when specifying it as filter.